hollobit/ResearchChatGPT/README.md

 This prompt can help identify any inconsistencies or contradictions in the paper.
 It can also help ensure that all the sources used in the paper are cited appropriately.
 Inconsistencies or contradictions can undermine the credibility of the paper, while incorrect or insufficient citations can lead to accusations of plagiarism.

 Using ChatGPT prompts for providing feedback on writing clarity, coherence, and organization can help reviewers evaluate the quality of a research paper more objectively.
-It can also help authors identify areas for improvement and produce a more polished final product."
+It can also help authors identify areas for improvement and produce a more polished final product.

 ----
 Copyright (C) 2023, Jonghong Jeon